Sales Tax Information

 Purchases in Utah

-When an enrolled tribal member purchases a vehicle in Utah, the purchase is:
+When an enrolled tribal member buys a vehicle in Utah, the purchase is either:

-1. not subject to tax if the vehicle is delivered to a location within the enrolled member’s reservation.
+1. not subject to tax if the vehicle is delivered to a location within the enrolled member’s reservation; or

 2. subject to tax if the vehicle is delivered to a location off the reservation.